 Being a Commission Regulation, the NC TAR is a directly applicable part of the Czech legal system.
-Furthermore, in relation to ERO, the issue covered by the NC TAR is provided for in Act No 265/1991 on the competences of the authorities of the Czech Republic in pricing, as amended, and the Energy Act.
+Furthermore, in relation to ERO, the issue covered by the NC TAR is provided for in Act No 265/1991 on the competences of the authorities of the Czech Republic in pricing, as amended (the Price Act), and the Energy Act.
 Within the Czech legal system, the basis for meeting the requirements of the Regulation must mainly include Section 2c of Act No 265/1991.
 The price regulation competence has been vested in ERO by the law, and ERO vesting this competence in itself through its decision in administrative proceedings is not only redundant but even impermissible from the perspective of Czech constitutional principles.
-ERO's price regulation competence will continue to be confirmed by the amendment to the Price Act, which will repeal Act No 265/1991 and transfer the specification of the price regulation authorities' competences into the Price Act (at the date hereof, the amending law is at a late stage of the legislative process).

-And so, if the required outcome of the above decision is that the activities under the NC TAR, which are the subject matter of the decision, are carried out by ERO (as Act No 265/1991 taken together with the Energy Act requires already now) to the full extent and exclusively, then the following is true: the non-issuance of the decision imposing an obligation on the transmission system operator to perform certain activities means that ERO shall perform these activities (by the operation of law).
+And so, if the required outcome of the above decision is that the activities under the NC TAR, which are to be the subject matter of the decision, are carried out by ERO (as Act No 265/1991 taken together with the Energy Act requires already now) to the full extent and exclusively, then the following is true: the non-issuance of the decision imposing an obligation on the transmission system operator to perform certain activities means that ERO shall perform these activities (by the operation of law).
 In the present case, the rules contained in all of the above three pieces of legislation in fact complement each other with a view to fulfilling the meaning and purpose of the NC TAR.